 The Simplest Way Format

-By and large the book is well laid out, with short chapters.
+By and large The Simplest Way, is well laid out, with short chapters.
 The one drawback I found in reading the book is that the orange questions at the end of each chapter are really difficult to read in certain lights.
 If they reprint it they should choose a better colour.

 I’m not a huge fan of study guides, but I think the one included here is pretty good.
 It generally avoids the “go back and find what we told you,” answers.
 Thereby encouraging readers to think for themselves on the topics presented.